Qualifications accepted by Cardiff University

-If you are studying the WBQ Core in combination with 3-A levels, any offer you are made for entry will be flexible, allowing you to satisfy the offer EITHER by achieving a WBQ Advanced Diploma with a pass in the Core and 2 specified A-level grades OR grade requirements for the 3 A-levels.
+If you are studying the WBQ Core in combination with three A-levels, any offer you are made for entry will be flexible, allowing you to satisfy the grades required EITHER from the WBQ Core and two specified A-levels OR grade requirements for three A-levels.
 Any subject-specific requirements will also be stipulated in the offer.

 The University welcomes applications from candidates offering the Cambridge Pre-U Diploma qualification and will formulate its offers on an equivalent basis with existing level 3 qualifications.
 The University will also accept Pre-U Principal Subjects in lieu of GCE A-level subjects.